CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

  Strikes are resolved one at a time as decided by the defending player.
 When you choose a strike to resolve, determine all of the factors affecting the strike before the roll is made.

  To resolve a strike, the defender makes a roll (2D6) and adds his modified prowess:
  - If the modified result is greater than the strike's prowess, the strike _fails_.
-Such a strike is defeated if its body attribute is "-" **or** if it has a body attribute and fails a body check.
+Such a strike is defeated if its body attribute is "&ndash;" **or** if it has a body attribute and fails a body check.
  - If the modified result is equal to the strike's prowess, the strike was _ineffectual_ (i.e., a "tie" means that the strike is avoided but not defeated).
  - Otherwise, the strike was _successful_ (i.e., the character was defeated).
 The target character is wounded and must make a body check.

 #### Body Checks

- If a strike against a character is successful, the character is wounded and must make a body check.
-To make a _body check_, the **attacker** makes a roll (2D6); if this value is greater than the character's _body attribute_, the character is eliminated.
+ If a strike against a character is successful, the character is wounded and must make a _body check_.
+To make a body check, the **attacker** makes a roll (2D6); if this value is greater than the character's _body attribute_, the character is eliminated.
 If the character was already wounded before this strike, the result is modified by +1.

- As presented above, a strike that fails is defeated if its body attribute is "-" **or** if it has a body attribute and fails a body check.
+ As presented above, a strike that fails is defeated if its body attribute is "&ndash;" **or** if it has a body attribute and fails a body check.
 To make such a body check, the **defender** makes a roll (2D6); if this value is greater than the strike's _body attribute_, the strike is defeated.

 #### Defeating an Attack